What Is a Junior ISA?

 Junior ISA alternatives

 There are some children’s savings accounts that offer a higher interest rate, but usually on smaller amounts of cash.
-For example, you can get 3.25% on up to £3000.

-Easy access accounts are great if you think you’ll need the money.
 However, you might be able to get higher interest rates if you are willing to lock the money away for a number of years.

 Helping your child with financial education